Livability Tax Program - Primary Residence Declaration

 What You Need to Know

-- Residential property owners in Canmore will need to declare whether it was occupied full-time during the past year.
+• Qualifying residential property owners in Canmore will need to declare whether their property was occupied as a primary residence* during the calendar year.

 Your Tax Roll Number and Access Code

-- A letter will be mailed to property owners annually in the Fall with the tax roll number and an access code to complete the declaration.
+• A letter will be mailed to qualifying residential property owners annually in the fall with the tax roll number and an access code to complete the declaration.

 Program Details

-- An owner of a residential property, or their authorized agent, will be required to annually declare if their property qualifies for the primary residential subclass by December 31 of each year.
+• An owner of a qualifying residential property, or their authorized agent, will be required to annually declare if their property is eligible for the primary residential subclass by December 31 of each year.

-- 60 of the days must be continuous.
+• 60 of the days must be continuous.
 This does not mean the owner or renter can't go away for the weekend or on vacation, it means the property is your primary residence you return to.
-This provision is meant to preclude properties being rented out short-term from qualifying, and
+This provision is meant to prevent properties being rented out short-term from qualifying, AND

-- the property cannot be in the Tourist Home tax subclass.
+• the property cannot be in the Tourist Home subclass.

-- There will be a number of exemptions that preclude owners from occupying or renting out their properties in a year.
+• There will be a number of exemptions that prevent owners from occupying or renting out their properties in a year.
 In order to have an exemption recognized, a declaration will still need to be made.
 The exemptions include:

-- a dwelling unit on the property was undergoing permitted repairs or renovations that precluded occupancy,
+• a dwelling unit on the property was undergoing permitted repairs or renovations that prevented occupancy,

-- a dwelling unit on the property was impacted by a catastrophic event that precluded occupancy.
+• a dwelling unit on the property was impacted by a catastrophic event that prevented occupancy.

 Need Help?